keyboard_arrow_up

 This failing is often rooted in the lack of awareness, attention and understanding of this disease within our healthcare system, the corporate sector, and in communities across our country.
 Our introduction of the blue and pink male breast cancer ribbon will help give this disease its own identity and can be used to promote the awareness of male breast cancer for men everywhere.

-Lastly, The Bottoni Project will help raise money for STEGH's Transforming Tomorrow Diagnostic Imaging Campaign.
+Lastly, the Bottoni Project will help raise money for the MRI fund at St. Thomas Elgin General Hospital's Diagnostic Imaging Department.
 Men who are affected by male breast cancer will be just one of the many patient groups in our community who will benefit from this technology in the future and will receive the very best medical care possible, close to home.

 Hi, I am Dr. Dave Bottoni!
 I had the opportunity to meet Brian once he had already been diagnosed with invasive breast carcinoma.
 I can recall the consultation vividly.
 We had discussion about treatment options, prognosis, and long term follow up.
 Despite the obvious, however, perhaps the most salient focus of the encounter was “YES, MEN CAN GET BREAST CANCER TOO.”